 In your character window, you can view your current resistances here.
 Make sure you are always at 75% or else you will get completely obliterated by anything doing elemental damage.
 This is one of the most important modifiers to look for on your gear.
 Chaos resistance really isn’t as important, but it is cool to have if you can get it.

-As you progress through the game, your resistances will get penalized, and it will take more than 75% of each on you gear to reach the effective resistance cap.
+As you progress through the game, your resistances will get penalized, and it will take more than 75% of each on your gear to reach the effective resistance cap.
 For example, once you beat Act 10, you’ll get a 60% penalty to your resistance.
-So, at that point your effective 75% resistance on your gear just really becomes 15%.
+So, at that point, your effective 75% resistance on your gear just really becomes 15%.
 This will be displayed in your character window.
-So, you will need to overcap your resistances to an effective 135% each.
+So, you will need to overcap your resistance to an effective 135% each.

 Once your resistances are capped, maximum life on your gear becomes the most important value.
 I’d also recommend grabbing any increase to maximum life on the tree because this is how you will really fill out your life pool.